-12.3 Becoming Soil Association certified

-What is this chapter about?
-This chapter explains which activities require certification and how you can certify your business to the Soil Association standards.
-Standards Guidance 12.3.1 Certifying your business To become certified to these organic standards you must have a certification contract with an independent, accredited certification body and comply with all relevant organic standards for your organic activity.
+GB 12.3 Becoming Soil Association certified What is this chapter about?
+This chapter explains which activities require certification and how you can certify your business to the GB Organic Regulation equivalent standards.
+Standards Guidance GB 12.3.1 Certifying your business To become certified to these organic standards you must have a certification contract with an independent, accredited certification body and comply with all relevant organic standards for your organic activity.
 (EC) 834/2007 Art.
 27(1)(4); Art.
 28(1) In GB, Defra is the competent authority and has delegated some control tasks to accredited organic certification bodies.
-The certification body that is appointed by the Soil Association to inspect and certify to Soil Association organic standards in the UK is Soil Association Certification.
-12.3.2 Activities that require certification1.
-In GB, all stages of the organic supply chain must hold organic certification.
-Without adequate certification at each stage of the supply chain, the products may lose their organic status.
-Your business must be certified if you produce, process, package, store, label, import or export, include wholesaling, storage and warehousing, acting as the first Examples of businesses not requiring certification in GB include supermarkets and mass caterers serving food e.g. restaurants, cafes, catering companies. consignee for imported products and any other activities that require the physical or financial ownership of organic products or ingredients.
+The certification body that is appointed by the Soil Association to inspect and certify to the Organic Standards for Great Britain is Soil Association Certification.
+You must comply with all Applicable laws, and Qualifying Standards, including any conditions detailed in any non-compliances.
+Please refer to your organic client contract for more details.
+GB 12.3.2 Activities that require certification Without adequate certification at each stage of the supply chain, the products may lose their 1.
+In GB all stages of the organic supply chain must hold organic certification. organic status.
+2. Your business must be certified if you produce, process, package, store, label, import or export, include wholesaling, storage and warehousing, acting as the first consignee for imported products Examples of businesses not requiring certification in GB include supermarkets and mass caterers serving food e.g. restaurants, cafes, catering companies. and any other activities that require the physical or financial ownership of organic products or ingredients.
 If you are unsure whether the activity you are carrying out requires certification please contact us .
-3. In GB you do not need certification if you only sell organic products directly to the final consumer or user provided that you do not produce, prepare, store organic products other than in relation to the point of sale or import such or have not contracted out such activities.
-In other countries certification may be required for these activities.
-For more information on the certification requirements for importing and exporting please refer to the Soil Association Food and drink standards, standard 6.8.
+In GB you do not need certification if you only sell organic products directly to the final consumer or user provided that you do not produce, prepare, store organic products other than in relation to the point of sale or import such products or have not contracted For more information on the certification requirements for importing and exporting please refer to the Soil Association Food and drink standards, standard 6.8.